Regulatory, Pricing and Reimbursement

 13. How are drugs and devices used by patients paid for?
 What roles do public and private payers play?

 There is a relevantly complex reimbursement system depending on the type of product and the public payer.
 The main payers are the MoH and NHIF.
 Some medical devices are paid by the budget of the Ministry of Labour and Social Policy.
-Reimbursement can be channelled in different ways.
+Reimbursement could be channelled in different ways.
 For example, payments by the NHIF to contracted hospitals (both public and private) on the basis of clinical pathways and then public tender procedures initiated by the concerned hospitals; or direct reimbursement of outpatient drugs by the NHIF to the dispensing pharmacies – based on contractual arrangements negotiated and concluded year-by-year.
 In some cases, there are centralised tender procedures by the MoH.

 Payments may also be covered by private health insurers or paid by the patients themselves.
 A possibility exists in Bulgarian drug legislation for patients’ co-payment to be covered by pharmaceutical companies based on an individual agreement concluded by the MAH with the NHIF for specific discounts distributed in favour of the patients.

 14. Who dispenses drugs and devices to patients and how are those dispensers compensated?